Millie Lovelock: Biography

 Lovelock had adopted the stage name, Repulsive Woman, late in 2015, while still a member of Astro Children.
 Her honours dissertation was on Djuna Barnes and her 1936 novel, Nightwood.
 Lovelock's pseudonym is from Barnes' poetry collection, The Book of Repulsive Women (1915).
 As Repulsive Woman she recorded her cover versions of One Direction songs and progressed to writing her own material.
 Astro Children issued another EP, Plain and Fancy Killings (April 2016), which Undertheradars Joon Yang noticed took the duo, "closer to a darker, sludgier, and post-punk lyrical and sonic territory."
 Repulsive Woman released her debut single of original material, "Relief", in mid-2017.
 During that year she had taught herself cello and then used the instrument for the single.
 Lovelock relocated to Berlin for 2018 where she studied at Red Bull Music Academy before returning to Dunedin.

 Her debut album, Relief, was released in June 2019 and was supported by touring the country from May to July.
 Her backing band both for the album and the associated tour were Adelaide Dunn (also engineer and producer), Julie Dunn on bass guitar and Olive Butler on violin.
 Late that year Lovelock relocated to Manchester.
-Relief won the Best Independent Debut Award at 2020's Taite Music Prize.
+Relief won the Best Independent Debut Award at the 2020 Taite Music Prize.
 The citation describes her album, "an elusive, guitar-driven exploration of self in the context of modern society.
 [Lovelock] uniquely crafts soothing melodies with intricate lyrics to convey inner-conflicts and societal pressures."
 While in Manchester she has recorded material for an EP, writing parts for bass guitar, guitar and strings, including recording violin parts on a MIDI keyboard.